maliMirkec/personal-website/site/articles/overview-of-popular-static-site-generators.md

 However, the purpose of this post is not to dive in and discuss the intricacies of their mechanism, but to compare the feature set each framework offers and highlight the unique aspects and features of every framework.

-## Overview of Popular Static Page Frameworks
+## Overview of popular Static Page Frameworks

 In this post, we will take a closer look at the following static page frameworks: Jekyll, Middleman, Hugo, and Hexo.
 These are by no means the only generators out there, but they are the most commonly used ones, backed by large communities and lots of useful resources.